Flow Super Agent¶

 Workflow Graph Definition: The graph dictating the workflow of the

-that defines the dependencies between the utility agents to schedule the task execution. -
+FlowSuperAgentthat defines the dependencies between the agents to schedule the task execution. -

-Execution Flow: Once the workflow graph is defined, the agent execution depends on whether Triage is enabled:
+Execution Flow: Once the workflow graph is defined, the agent execution depends on whether Triage and Loops are enabled:

-- Without Triage – deterministic execution of agents
+- Without Triage or Loops – deterministic execution of agents

 - With Triage – conditional execution per agent